 - i.
 Education Committee of the Whole - ii.
 Finance and Operations Committee of the Whole - iii.
 Policy Committee of the Whole - 2.
 The Board Chair will, on an annual basis, appoint the Chairperson of each of the Board's standing Committees. - 3.
 Any matters considered by a Committee of the Board which have financial implications are to be referred to Finance and Operations Committee of the Whole for comment before the originating Committee brings the matter to the Board. - 4.
 Board Standing Committee meetings will typically meet via videoconference, but will typically not be recorded or posted, with exceptions determined by the Board.
 The dates and times for these meetings and whether or not the meetings will be recorded and posted will be determined by the Board annually, with these decisions made public prior to September 30th of each school year.
+Committee Chairs may bring forward change requests to the Board when exigent circumstances arise.

-Committee Chairs will be expected to provide committee meeting summaries at the subsequent regular meeting of the Board. - 5.
-Education Committee of the Whole:
+Committee Chairs will be expected to provide committee meeting summaries at the subsequent regular meeting of the Board.

+5. Education Committee of the Whole: